whitelangpro/isearchjupyter/README.md

 **This project  include :**

-* Embedding model deploy to Sagemaker Endpoint
+* Embedding model deploy to Sagemaker Endpoint in ./Embedding Model folder
-* LLM model deploy to SageMaker Endpoint
+* LLM model deploy to SageMaker Endpoint in LLM_Model folder
-* Data load script for OpenSearch
+* Data load script for OpenSearch in Script-Doc.ipynb file
+* Sample Data in ./docs folder

 **Not include:**